The Three Golden Children (folklore): The Three Treasures

+According to Bulgarian folklorist Lyubomira Parpulova, in Bulgarian variants, the tree belongs to a woman named Dunya-Guzeli, and may be described as a poplar, a willow or a broom.
+The tree is also able to produce sounds and many sorts of music.

 Italian folklorist Stanislao Prato suggested that the tree that sings (or produces sounds) could be equated to the "Tree of Immortality" that appears in literature, for instance, in Chinese tales and poetry.

 Variations

 Scholarship have noted variations in the narrative sequence of the tale type.
 Russian folklorist Lev Barag noted two different formats: the first one, "legs of gold up the knee, arms of silver up to the elbow", and the second one, "the singing tree and the talking bird".

 On the other hand, folklore scholar Christine Goldberg identifies three main forms of the tale type: a variation found "throughout Europe", with the quest for the items; "an East Slavic form", where mother and son are cast in a barrel and later the sons build a palace (The Tale of Tsar Saltan and variants); and a third one, where the sons are buried and go through a transformation sequence, from trees to animals to humans again (The Boys with the Golden Stars and variants).